czyys/dustforceguide/README.md

 Here are relevant settings I recommend using:

 * Display → Overlay → Show Input Display (adjust size and color to your liking) - self-explanatory, works for replays as well.
 * Tools → Editor → Editor Anywhere - allows to enter editor mode at any moment with 'tab' key.
-It’s extremely useful as it allows you to practice levels from wherever you place the player spawn.
-Just remember that **completing a level from start to finish while in editor mode makes your run invalidate.** If there’s a flag (or any other icon for that matter) in the top right corner your run won’t validate.
-Simply exit the level to remove the flag icon.
+When used properly it’s even more useful than checkpoints as it allows you to practice levels from wherever you place the player spawn.

+If it's your first playthrough, then using "Editor Anywhere" during it is up to you, it can potentially spoil secrets in some of the maps.
+However I highly recommend getting accustomed to using it when you decide to focus on getting better ranks (<a href="https://github.com/czyys/dustforceguide#using-editor-anywhere">Using editor anywhere</a>).

 - - - -